DaveStrickland/AstroPhotography/README.md

 ### Minimum Requirements

 See `requirements.txt` for full dependency list.
 This is a Python 3 project, with no intention to support Python 2.

+*Note:* As of version 0.5 of this package the required version of `astropy` is version 6.0, to catch up to the latest `astropy` API changes.

 ### Optional Requirements